broneco/gdp-dashboard/README.md

 # :earth_americas: GDP dashboard template

 A simple Streamlit app showing the GDP of different countries in the world.
+In addition to a line chart, the dashboard displays box plots for GDP distribution by country and by year.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gdp-dashboard-template.streamlit.app/)